The garden is an outdoor creative space where children gather each Tuesday to create art, experience performances, and build relationships.

 Carpenter Street Workshop

 Our workshop programs provide training in bike maintenance skills, sewing, and cooking.
-It’s also home to the CAG Bike Shop, a hub for community building through our open shop neighborhood bike repair hours, two weekly bike rides for children and one adult ride on Saturdays, bike skills, art bikes, and our earn a bike program.
+It’s also home to the CAG Bike Shop, a hub for community building through our open shop neighborhood bike repair hours, weekly bike rides for children, bike skills, art bikes, and our earn a bike program.

 Mosaic Sculpture Garden